Himmatwala (1983 film): Plot

-Master Dharam Murti witnesses Sher Singh Bandookwala murdering a man.
-Bandookwala manages to get exonerated by using his money and influence.
-He wants to get revenge on Murti, and falsely accuses him of sexually assaulting a female teacher named Menaka.
-Murti becomes very demoralized by this incident and leaves the village abandoning his wife and children lest they also face the stigma of being related to him.
+Master Dharam Murti sees Sher Singh Bandookwala kill a man.
+However, thanks to his wealth and influence, Bandookwala is exonerated.
+Seeking revenge, Bandookwala falsely accuses Murti of sexually assaulting a teacher named Menaka.
+Murti is deeply demoralised by the incident and leaves the village, abandoning his wife and children so that they will not face the stigma of being related to him.

-His wife, Savitri, toils to make her son, Ravi, an engineer.
-Ravi grows up and returns to the village as the chief engineer for the village's new dam building project.
-Meanwhile, Bandookwala has been terrorizing the villagers.
-His daughter Rekha has been following in his footsteps and harasses people.
-Ravi's sister Padma gets involved with Munimji's son Shakti and becomes pregnant.
-Bandookwala wants to use this situation to torment Ravi.
+His wife, Savitri, works tirelessly to ensure that their son, Ravi, becomes an engineer.
+Ravi grows up and returns to the village as the chief engineer on the new dam construction project.
+Meanwhile, Bandookwala has been terrorising the villagers.
+His daughter Rekha follows in his footsteps by harassing people.
+Ravi's sister, Padma, becomes pregnant by Munimji's son, Shakti.
+Bandookwala wants to exploit this situation to torment Ravi.

-Shakti marries Padma according to Bandookwala's plan and starts torturing her.
-Rekha eventually understands how cruel her father is and falls in love with Ravi seeing his honesty and goodness.
-She pretends to be pregnant so that Bandookwala faces the same situation as Ravi had with his sister.
-Ravi suddenly finds his father among the workers of the dam and brings him back to prove his innocence in front of the village panchayat.
-Bandookwala is held responsible for all of his evil doings and is set to be punished by the panchayat, but Dharam Murti asks everyone to forgive him, on the condition that he mends his ways.
-Bandookwala promises to become a better person and his daughter Rekha is married to Ravi.
+According to his plan, Shakti marries Padma and starts to torture her.
+Eventually, Rekha realises how cruel her father is and falls in love with Ravi, admiring his honesty and kindness.
+She pretends to be pregnant, putting Bandookwala in the same position as Ravi with his sister.
+Ravi suddenly finds his father among the dam workers and brings him back to prove his innocence to the village council.
+Bandookwala is held responsible for all his wrongdoings and is due to be punished by the panchayat.
+However, Dharam Murti asks everyone to forgive him on condition that he reforms.
+Bandookwala promises to become a better person, and Rekha marries Ravi.